pharo-contributions/mutalk/README.md

 You can change the mutant selection strategy as we presented above, but there are more.
 You can manually give the methods to be mutated with `MTManualMutatedMethodSelectionStrategy`, or directly give the mutations with `MTManualMutationSelectionStrategy`.
 You can also randomize the mutations order with `MTRandomMutantSelectionStrategy`.
 This strategy relies on another mutant selection strategy (by default it is the all mutant one) to generate the mutations, then it shuffles the collection of mutations.
 Another option is to use `MTRandomOperatorMutantSelectionStrategy`, which randomly selects a mutant operator then randomly selects a mutation from this operator.

-Theses strategies are especially useful when paired with budgets, in particular the ones on number of mutants.
+Theses random strategies are especially useful when paired with budgets, in particular the ones on number of mutants.
 Budgets are meant to impose a limitation on the analysis.
 There are 4 types:
 * No budget: the analysis will run until finished or until it encounters a bug.
   * ```smalltalk